openvinotoolkit/open_model_zoo/CONTRIBUTING.md

 # How to contribute model to Open Model Zoo

+We appreciate your intention to contribute model to OpenVINO&trade; Open Model Zoo (OMZ).
+This guide would help you and explain main issues.
+OMZ is licensed under Apache License, Version 2.0.
+By contributing to the project, you agree to the license and copyright terms therein and release your contribution under these terms.
+Please note, that we accept models under permissive license: **MIT**, **Apache 2.0**, **BSD-3-Clause**.
+In other case it may take longer time to get approval (or even denial) for your model.

+Nowadays OMZ supports models from frameworks:
+* Caffe\*
+* Caffe2\* (via conversion to ONNX\*)
+* TensorFlow\*
+* PyTorch\* (via conversion to ONNX\*)
+* MXNet\*

 ## Pull request requirements

-Contribution to OpenVINO&trade; Open Model Zoo (OMZ) comes down to creating pull request (PR) in this repository.
+Contribution to OMZ comes down to creating pull request (PR) in this repository.
 Please use `develop` branch when creating your PR.
 Pull request is strictly formalized and must contains:
 * configuration file  - `model.yml` (learn more in [Configuration file](#configuration-file) section)
 * documentation of model in markdown format (learn more in [Documentation](#documentation) section)
 * accuracy validation configuration file (learn more in [Accuracy Validation](#accuracy-validation) section)